Winston-Lin/dziganto.github.io/_posts/2017-7-19-Python-Deep-Learning-Frameworks-1.md

 I'll wrap up the series with a full buildout in each framework of a deep reinforcment learning project, but more on that to come in the future.

 ## Objective
-The objective of this post is simply to introduce the three frameworks and to provide a roadmap of future work.
+The objective of this post is simply to introduce the three frameworks and to provide a roadmap for future work.

 ## The Deep Learning Frameworks
 The three deep learning frameworks that I'll investigate are: